rafaiovlabs/Docker/usage.md

 * docker events

 ## Docker login
-* Use docker login to login to specific registrys and or artfactories.
+* Use docker login to login to specific registries and or artfactories.

 ## Useful procedures
 * docker stop